Check out an i1Display Pro from the IC to correct the color on your monitor, tablet, or mobile device.

 Calibrating Your Monitor

-Connect the calibrator to your computer using the USB cord.
-Set the User Mode to “Basic.”
+Open the i1Profiler software & connect the calibrator to your computer using the USB cord.

-From the Workflow Selector (left column), click the Display Profiling button.
+From the Workflow Selector (left column), select the Display Profiling button.

 Select the display you are profiling and the type of monitor.
 In most cases, the program will automatically select it for you.

-Select a White Point from the pull-down menu and a color temperature.
-D50 and D65 are the most common temperatures.
-D50 is a warmer white used for commercial CMYK printing (IC Laser printing – yellow forms) and imitates the yellow-cast of paper.
-D65 is cooler in color and is best for inkjet printers (IC large-format printing – pink & purple forms).
+Note: D50 and D65 are the most common temperatures.
+D50 is a warmer white used for commercial CMYK printing (IC laser printing) and imitates the yellow-cast of paper.
+D65 is cooler in color and is best for inkjet printers (IC inkjet printing).
 D65 is also a good setting for photography and digital output.
 If you are undecided, use D65.

-Select a Luminance level from the pull-down menu, 80 being the lowest level and 250 the brightest.
+80 cd/m2 is the lowest level and 250 cd/m2 the brightest.
 80-120 are the preferred luminance levels to see shadows.
 If you prefer to keep your current screen brightness level, select “Native.”
 The program will retain your current level of screen brightness and profile accordingly.
 If you are unsure, 100-120 is recommended.

 Display Hardware Setup

-Follow the instructions on screen to adjust your brightness.
-Get as close as you can; the brightness is usually not a perfect line up, but the device will calibrate according to your brightness.
+Follow the instructions on the screen to adjust your brightness.
+Get as close as you can; the brightness is usually not a perfect match, but the device will calibrate according to your brightness.